FilipHarald/bachelor-thesis/meeting-minutes/supervisor_2.md

 * scope of background.
 (On what subjects do we need to research to get "the whole picture")

 ## Action points
-* Filip and Teddy should make a template for their first draft
+* Filip and Teddy should make their first draft
 * Filip and Teddy should make (and send) first draft of report to supervisor before 23/2. (introduction, background and methodology)
 * Filip and Teddy should make a schedule for their work